Pear blister mite

 • The whole leaf can be affected and almost all the leaves on a tree may become blackened

-Although heavily affected trees may look unhealthy, the mite has little impact on the tree’s health or ability to produce fruit and control is not necessary and it can be treated as part of the biodiversity a healthy tree supports.
+Although heavily affected trees may look unhealthy, the mite has little impact on the tree’s health or ability to produce fruit and control is not necessary.
+This mite can be treated as part of the a healthy tree supports.

 In light populations leaves or shoots could be removed however taking these leaves off a heavily affected tree may do more harm to the plant than the mite.